patternfly/training-scenarios/README.md

 To see your changes on Katacoda before they're merged:
 1. Submit a second Pull Request that merges changes from the new branch on your fork, to the master branch on your fork, and merge the changes.
-2. Create a (Katacoda profile)[https://katacoda.com/profile/settings ] if you don’t have one.
+2. Create a [Katacoda profile](https://katacoda.com/profile/settings) if you don’t have one.
     - Update your Git Scenario Repository to be your forked training-scenarios repository (e.g., https://github.com/[username]/training-scenarios).
 3. Copy the **Git Webhook Secret.**
 4. In your forked training-scenarios repository, navigate to **Settings** > **Webhooks**, and add a new Github Webhook.
     - Update the Payload URL to **https://editor.katacoda.com/scenarios/updated**.
     - Add your copied secret.
     - Click **Update webhook**.
-5. Find more information at (Katacoda)[https://katacoda.com/teach/git-hosted-scenarios].
+5. Find more information at [Katacoda](https://katacoda.com/teach/git-hosted-scenarios).

 ## File structure